alexcohn/reblaze-Mobile-SDK/examples/android/README.md

   * *reportLocation* - Value indicating will location be sent
   * *user_agent* - Custom user agent will be send in requests, can be null.
 If parameter is null there will be used default value

+   Please replace placeholder values with your own credenials.

 Throws *IllegalArgumentException*:
 * If *mainActivity* is null
 * If *address* is empty or null